The Overland Ireland Guide to Visiting the Ring of Kerry

 Why is the Ring of Kerry Famous?

 The Ring of Kerry is Ireland’s most celebrated drive for a reason.
-The route is lined with scenic villages and towns to explore and it passes through some of our country’s most spectacular scenery.
+The route is lined with scenic villages and towns to explore, and it passes through some of our country’s most spectacular scenery.

 The Best Ring of Kerry Towns and Villages

 There are plenty of warm and welcoming villages and towns along the Ring of Kerry.
 Killarney is the largest and most well-equipped for tourists, making it an ideal place to start and finish a journey on the longer side.
+But some of the other gems along the Ring of Kerry include:

 • Beaufort